Broadcasting colourings on trees. A combinatorial view: Coupling

-\item For each pair of bad lists $(L^i_X,L^i_y)$ reveal whether they are ``rescuable''.
-We use coupling such that the result of revelation to be the same for both $L^i_X$ and $L^i_Y$.
-The coupling is so that {\em the set of colours in $[k]\backslash \{c,q\}$ that are not used to be the same for both rescuable lists $L^i_X,L^i_Y$}.
+\item If $(L^i_X,L^i_y)$ is bad reveal whether it is ``rescuable''.
+The coupling is so that the colours in $[k]\backslash \{c,q\}$ are chosen independently from the two lists.

-\item Partition the non-bad $L^j_X$s and $L^j_Y$s to (maximal) equally sized sets.
-The partitions are as many as the rescuable pairs and each rescuable pair is associated to exactly one partition.
-That is, the rescuable pair $(L^i_X,L^i_Y)$ is associated to a set of indices $A_i\subseteq [d]$ such that the following holds: For any $t\in A_i$ $L^t_X$ and $L^t_Y$ belong to partition associated to $(L^i_X,L^i_Y)$.
+\item If the number of rescuable pairs is $l$, partition the set of non-bad pairs $(L^j_X, L^j_Y)$ into $l$ parts which are as equal sized as possible.
+Each rescuable pair is {\em associated} to exactly one part in the partition.

-\item For each $i$ and for each $j\in A_i$ we reveal if the pair $(L^j_X, L^j_Y)$ consists of $i$-special lists.
-We use coupling such that either both lists in the pair are $i$-special or both are not. \end{enumerate} \rule{\textwidth}{1pt} \\ We should recognize the bad lists as sources of potential disagreements in the coupling.
-However, our attempt is to eliminate the disagreements caused only by the rescuable ones (a subset of bad ones\footnote{For the values of $k$ we are interested in, it is highly unlikely that a bad list is non-rescuable.}).
-For this reason each rescuable pair of lists $(L^i_X,L^i_Y)$ is associated with the $i$-special lists in $A_i$.
-Before proceeding, let us make the following clarification. \begin{remark} \em For the $i$-special pair $(L^j_X,L^j_Y)$, above, we do not necessarily have $L_X(j) =L_Y(j)$. \end{remark}
+\item For each non-bad pair $(L^j_X, L^j_Y)$ that is associated to the rescuable pair $(L^i_X, L^i_Y)$ do the following: Reveal if $(L^j_X, L^j_Y)$ consists of special lists, i.e. $L^j_X$ and $L^j_Y$ are special w.r.t $L^i_Y$ and $L^i_X$, respectively.
+We use coupling such that either both lists in the pair are special or both are not. \end{enumerate} \rule{\textwidth}{1pt} \\ We should recognize the bad pairs as the potential sources of disagreements in the coupling.
+Our attempt is to eliminate the disagreements caused by the rescuable pairs only \footnote{For the values of $k$ we consider it is highly unlikely that a bad pair is non-rescuable.}.
+This eliminations uses Lemma \ref{lemma:RescuabelVsGood} as follows: Consider the rescuable pair $(L^i_X,L^i_Y)$.
+We let $A_i$ be the set of indices such that if $j\in A_i$ then the pair $(L^j_X,L^j_Y)$ is associated to the bad pair $(L^i_X,L^i_Y)$ in step 4.
+Assume that the pair $(L^j_X,L^j_Y)$ is ``$i$-good'', i.e. $L^j_X$ is good w.r.t $L^i_Y$ and $L^j_Y$ is good w.r.t. $L^i_X$.
+Then, Lemma \ref{lemma:RescuabelVsGood} implies that $L^j_X$ and $L^i_Y$ are identically distributed.
+The same holds for $L^j_Y$ and $L^i_X$.
+In this case, when we reveal all the information of the lists (which will be done in a subsequent phase) we couple $L^j_X$ with $L^i_Y$ and $L^j_Y$ and $L^i_X$.
+Clearly this eliminates all the potential disagreements generated by the rescuable pair $(L^i_X,L^i_Y)$.

-In the next phase we construct the bijection $f$.
-Basically, what we need to do is for each rescuable pair $(L^i_X,L^i_Y)$ to find an $i$-good pair $(L^j_X,L^j_Y)$ among the $i$-special pairs in $A_i$.
-Once we find one, we set $f(i)=j$ and $f(j)=i$.
-That is, when we reveal the full information of the lists we couple $L^i_X$ with $L^j_{Y}$ and $L^j_X$ with $L^i_Y$.
-Then, from Lemma \ref{lemma:RescuabelVsGood} we can have identity coupling for both pairs.
-Thus, we eliminate the disagreement we would have had if we had coupled $L^i_X$ and $L^i_Y$, together.
+\begin{remark} For technical reasons which will become apparent soon, we do not reveal which pairs in $A_i$ are $i$-good.
+We only reveal if the pair $(L^j_X, L^j_Y)$, for $j\in A_i$, is $i$-special, i.e. $L^j_X$ and $L^j_Y$ are special w.r.t $L^i_Y$ and $L^i_X$, respectively. \end{remark}